zoetyu/workshop-ws-04-24-chrome-extension/README.md

 # Extra Credit :100:
 * Customize!!
 Change up the sprite image, the quotes your sprite says, the logo in the chrome toolbar, anything.
-* Have your sprite say different quotes on certaint events (creativity appreciated)
+* Have your sprite say different quotes on certain events (creativity appreciated)
 * Figure out how to position the sprite on websites that are built in interesting ways (on slack, google slides, etc.)

 # Reflection :interrobang: